 When you start with what you want to have happen and then seek solutions to address those criteria, building a better budget process becomes remarkably easy.
 Understanding the needs of all the major constituents in the budget process is another key to success.
 These constituencies are management, finance, department heads and IT.

 However, one critical mistake that many organizations make is they focus on features rather than results.
-And they start (and end) with a list of features that deals only with the needs of finance, and not the desired outcomes for budget managers or the organization’s management.
+And they start (and end) with a list of budget and forecast software features that deals only with the needs of finance, and not the desired outcomes for budget managers or the organization’s management.
 This leads to an overly complex and theoretical RFP process, or a checklist process that ignores the central issues of budgeting.
 And this leads to feature fights without regard to the usability or even the practicality of the feature – and also without regard to the usability or practicality of the system in general.
 Often, a long list of features that will NEVER actually be put into use is what sways financial teams.

 So beginning with complaints or needs of constituents can be enormously valuable.
 Here are the results of what a recent survey said about the primary complaints of these constituents about their current budget process.
 It is important to note that the vast majority of respondents worked in organizations that used Microsoft Excel for budgeting: